For Those Considering Buying a House in Parker

 Average House Prices

-The current median value of Parker homes has risen solidly over the last few years as the Denver metro area experiences a serious growth spurt.
+For those looking to buy a home in Parker or sell a home in Parker, the current median value of Parker homes has risen solidly over the last few years as the Denver metro area experiences a serious growth spurt.
 The average price of a home is now about $451,000, compared to just $285,500 in 2012.
 This is slightly higher than the national median home prices which is $427,900.
 This is likely due to Parker’s proximity to two major metropolitan areas: Denver is about 23 miles north, and Colorado Springs is just 50 miles to the south.
-Another contributing factor is that many of the homes in Parker are fairly new, with much of the housing development occurring in the1990s and early 2000s.
+Another contributing factor is that many of the homes in Parker are fairly new, with much of the housing development occurring in the 1990s and early 2000s.
+For those looking to buy a home in Parker, it is often a draw that there is land for new builds.

 Average Housing Density

-Most of Parker households are organized into neighborhoods and subdivisions surrounding Parker Road, the city’s main thoroughfare, although it is quite spread out with approximately 2,340 people per square mile (as compared to Denver’s population density of 4,460.)
+In terms of Parker real estate, most of Parker households are organized into neighborhoods and subdivisions surrounding Parker Road, the city’s main thoroughfare, although it is quite spread out with approximately 2,340 people per square mile (as compared to Denver’s population density of 4,460.)
 Most houses are detached, single-family, owner-occupied homes.
 About 20 percent of the market is made up of rental units.
+This makes for great opportunity to sell a home in Parker as an investment property or the opportunity to lease a home in Parker.

 Raising a Family in Parker